-If there is no assignee, the text nobody is shown, and the outcome buttons are replaced by a Claim button.
+If there is no assignee, the text nobody will be shown, and the outcome buttons will be replaced by a Claim button.

 |If there is no assignee, the Task ribbon on top of the header is shown as yellow.|

 Claim lets you set yourself as assignee.
 When you click the Claim button, a window for you to confirm that you want to assign the task to yourself.
-Once you click on Yes, you are the assignee of the task, and the outcome buttons are replaced back.
+Once you click on Yes, you are the assignee of the task, and the Outcome buttons will be replaced back.

 |A task cannot be completed without an assignee.|

 If you have the appropriate permissions, you can change the assignee of the task at any moment by clicking on the name of the assignee.
-Once you click, a search list appears where you can select directly which user you want to set as assignee.
+Once you click, a search list will appear where you can select directly which user you want to set as assignee.

 |You can type some letters of the user name you want to search for to aid you in the selection.|